 What if I just need simple editing like two tapes to one or perhaps just cutting out some piece of video or audio?

 That is no problem.
 We consider these types of projects to be less complex, so we can usually give you a firm price at the beginning.
-Take a look at the Short Cuts package for more detail.

 How long does the service take?